 58.2…They had an external piety but lacked the whole heart.
 They delight to know God’s ways in theory.
 In general, they appeared righteous outwardly and they delighted in the outward duties in the services and rituals.

 58.3…They ask why have “we fasted and you do not see?”.
 Why have “we humbled ourselves and you do not notice?”
 This is like the Pharisee in Luke 18.9-14.
 God did take notice, but they had a higher opinion of their actions than the Lord did.
 He goes on to list the reasons and what the problem is.
 They found their own pleasure and pleased themselves.

 58.4…They fasted for contention and strife, brawling with servants and quarreling about words.
 They expected to “fast” and then be heard after all this.

 58.5…Is that the kind of fast approved of by the Lord?
 Is it a day to “bow ones head like a reed” or in other words, “look depressed, suffering, bruised, humbled and afflicted?”
 The answer is “No!”

 58.6…This verse indicates that there are other “fasts” not related to food that God approves of, which is to separate yourself from the flesh and wickedness.
-They were to let the oppressed go free, which means they were to to oppress people in spirit, or with finances through confiscation, fines, prison.
+They were to let the oppressed go free, which means they were not to oppress people in spirit, or with finances through confiscation, fines, prison.
 This can apply physically and spiritually.
 This includes any fraudulent judgment.

 58.7…God’s fast includes dividing your food with the poor and hungry, housing those that have been cast out of their house.
 They were to clothe the naked and do not hide themselves from a family member in need.
 Then, after they did these things, “your light (understanding) will break out like the dawn,” Their health will be better when contentions and strife are eliminated.